kixxauth/jMonad/README.md

 Also, check [this out][4].
 It is a good real world analogy of why monads can make complex programs easier to build in any language.

+I'll document this project as soon as I have time.
+In the mean time you may want to check out the RELEASE_NOTES and test.index.html.

 My name is Kris Walker.
 Contact me with questions.

 Licensed under The MIT License